Cloud Vulnerability DB

 A community-led vulnerabilities database

-A remote attacker can craft a malicious tar archive containing special symlinks, which when extracted, allows them to write arbitrary files to any location on the filesystem outside of the intended destination folder.
-This could potentially lead to system compromise through arbitrary file writes (NVD).
+A remote attacker can exploit this vulnerability by crafting a malicious tar archive containing special symlinks.
+When such an archive is extracted, it allows the attacker to write arbitrary files to any location on the filesystem outside of the intended destination folder.
+This could potentially lead to unauthorized file system access and modification (NVD).

 Source: This report was generated using AI